DjangoGirls/tutorial/css/README.md

 We won't be going too deep into customizing and learning about CSS here, because it's pretty easy and you can learn it on your own after this workshop.
 We really recommend doing this [Codeacademy HTML & CSS course](http://www.codecademy.com/tracks/web) to learn everything you need to know about making your websites more pretty with CSS.

 But let's do at least a little.
 Maybe we could change the color of our header?
-To understand colors, computer use special codes.
+To understand colors, computers use special codes.
 They start with `#` and are followed by 6 letters (A-F) and numbers (0-9).
 You can find color codes for example here: http://www.colorpicker.com/.
 You may also use [predefined colors](http://www.w3schools.com/cssref/css_colornames.asp), such as `red` and `green`.

 In your `mysite/static/css/blog.css` file you should add following code: